 The Perimeter Scholars International program starts in September and runs for 10 months to June of the following calendar year.
 Successful graduates of PSI will receive both a master's degree in physics from the University of Waterloo and a Perimeter Scholars International Certificate from the Perimeter Institute for Theoretical Physics.
 All courses take place at Perimeter Institute.

 The coursework is divided into two phases and a short research project in the form of an essay.

-- Core Topics: foundational subjects, such as quantum mechanics, relativity, field theory, statistical physics, dynamical systems, data analysis, and scientific computation.
+- Core Topics: foundational subjects, such as quantum theory, relativity, field theory, statistical physics, dynamical systems, data analysis, and scientific computation.
 (Three three- or four-week sessions, each with two courses running in parallel).

 - Elective Courses: subdisciplinary subjects — such as particle physics, cosmology, quantum information, quantum foundations and condensed matter physics — and courses on specialized fields which are currently "hot", such as Machine Learning for Many-Body Physics and AdS/CFT.
 Students are required to take at least six.

 Each student undertakes a short research project supervised by a local or outside faculty member and produces an essay which is publicly presented and defended.

 Although all course grades are either "credit" or "no credit," PSI's approach to evaluation involves assessment throughout the year conducted by academic staff.
 This assessment is in the form of oral interviews (for core courses), homework assignments, and tutorial participation.
 The goal is to encourage all students to achieve their potential and to avoid grade-chasing competition.
 All course grades are either credit or no credit.

 This is a theoretical physics course whose aim is to review the basics of theoretical mechanics, special relativity, and classical field theory, with the emphasis on geometrical notions and relativistic formalism.